|New Generation Hydraulic Fracturing Model for Horizontal Wells

 According to a 2011 U.S. Energy Information Administration report, almost all incremental oil and natural gas production in the lower 48 states will come from unconventional resources—shales, low permeability sands, and heavy oil.
 Production of virtually all the oil and gas from unconventional reservoirs will rely on the application of multiple fractures in horizontal wells.
 The development of oil- and gas-bearing shale plays largely depends on the cost of drilling and fracturing horizontal wells.
 Rapid decline rates require that new wells be drilled to maintain existing production rates.
 A reduction in the cost and environmental footprint of drilling and fracturing will lead to a significant expansion of oil- and gas-bearing shale development.
 This project aims to develop better methods for substantially reducing these costs while maximizing oil and gas production from the shale reservoirs.

 The project’s primary objective is to develop a “new generation” hydraulic fracturing model, based on a peridynamics formulation, that models multiple, non-planar, competing fractures in heterogeneous shales for better well design, improved hydraulic fracturing, enhanced production, reduced drilling and completion costs, and improved shale oil and shale gas production economics.
 Peridynamics is a recently developed continuum mechanics theory that allows for autonomous fracture propagation.
 It has been demonstrated and applied to other geo-mechanical and structural problems where material failure was pervasive (e.g., cement structures).
 Peridynamics allows three-dimensional modeling of arbitrarily complex fracture geometries and the growth of competing and interacting fractures in naturally fractured media.
-No current models exist that model the propagation and performance of simultaneous multiple fractures in horizontal wells.
+No current models capable of modeling the propagation and performance of simultaneous multiple fractures in horizontal wells exist.

 Reducing the high cost associated with drilling and completing long laterals with a large number of hydraulic fractures requires a better understanding of the geometry of these fractures and SRV around the wellbore.
 Significant questions remain about optimum spacing among horizontal laterals, fracture stages, and perforation clusters.
 The inability to conduct such an analysis stems from the difficulty in determining, with any degree of certainty, the fracture geometry created through multiple clusters and multiple stages along each lateral and between laterals.